a woman sitting at a table with a laptop and a book research religious cult programming

 2. Rewire Your Brain Through Mindful Practices

-Given how authoritarian conditioning can impact brain function, part of deprogramming involves rewiring your brain.
+Given how programming in religious cults can impact brain function, part of deprogramming involves rewiring your brain.

 Mindfulness and meditation are excellent tools for calming the overactive fear response and strengthening the prefrontal cortex.